 Gaither-Johnson Summer Research Fellowship

-students a chance to not only conduct research on their topics of choice, but also an opportunity for personal growth and academic discovery.
+Through the generosity of the Gaither-Johnson family, undergraduate students conduct research on their topics of choice and have an opportunity for personal growth and academic discovery.
 In conjunction with the Lemon Project and championing its goals, this fellowship gives students a resource to investigate the rich history of African-Americans and in a larger context, the African Diaspora.
 Read more.

 Sharp Seminar collaboration with the Pulitzer Center

-The Sharp Seminar, established with the generous gift from Anne and Barry Sharp, is a joint initiative between the Pulitzer Center and the College of William & Mary.
+The Sharp Seminar, established through a generous gift from Anne and Barry Sharp, is a joint initiative between the Pulitzer Center and William & Mary.
 It pairs Pulitzer Center-sponsored journalists with William & Mary students invited by faculty to apply to the program.
-The goal of the initiative is to provide students with the opportunity to learn how to communicate to a broad audience about topics that they have studied and care deeply about.
+Students have the opportunity to learn how to communicate to a broad audience about topics they have studied and care deeply about.
 Read more.

 Weingartner Global Initiative

-The Weingartner Global Initiative was initiated in 2008 thanks to the generosity of Werner Weingartner.
-The initiative creates a two-year term Professorship and funds two to six student research positions each year devoted to the student of crucial international policy issues.
+The Weingartner Global Initiative was initiated in 2008 thanks to the generosity of Werner and Mary Anne Weingartner.
+The initiative creates a two-year term Professorship and funds two to six student research positions each year devoted to the study of international policy issues.
 Read more.

 Woody Internship in Museum Studies

-Thanks to the generosity of Carol and Robert Woody, the College has established the Woody Internship Scholarship in Museum Studies.
-The gift will provide funds for students with an interest in museum administration an opportunity to intern, research, and study at a respected museum that exhibits art, historical materials, etc. to the public.
+Thanks to the generosity of alum Carol Woody '71 and Robert Woody, William & Mary has established the Woody Internship Scholarship in Museum Studies.
+Students with an interest in museum administrationreceive funding to intern, research, and study at a respected museum that exhibits material to the public.
 Read more.